mhernandezqa/web-app-testing-example/README.md

         assert "/inventory-item.html?id=" in current_url

 ```
-* Create the conftest.py file, which contains the essential pytest fixtures to perform the tests succesfully.
+* Create the conftest.py file, which contains the essential pytest fixtures to perform the tests successfully.

 ```